 - Upon receiving cylinders at the laboratory, remove the cylinder from the mold and apply the appropriate identification. - For all specimens (cylinders or beams), final curing must be started within 30 minutes of mold removal.
 Temperature shall be maintained at 23° ±2°C (73 ±3°F).
 Free moisture must be present on the surfaces of the specimens during the entire curing period.
-Curing may be accomplished in a moist room or water tank conforming to AASHTO M 201. - For cylinders, during the final 3 hours before testing the temperature requirement may be waived, but free moisture must be maintained on specimen surfaces at all times until tested. - Final curing of beams must include immersion in lime-saturated water for at least 20 hours before testing.
+Curing may be accomplished in a moist room or water tank conforming to AASHTO M 201.

+- For cylinders, during the final 3 hours before testing the temperature requirement may be waived, but free moisture must be maintained on specimen surfaces at all times until tested and ambient temperature is between 20 to 30°C (68 to 80°F). - Final curing of beams must include immersion in lime-saturated water for at least 20 hours before testing.